accessibility-exchange/co-design/src/steps/71-consultants-exit-process.md

 ---
-title: 7.1 Consultants exit process
+title: Consultants exit process
+step: 7.1
+phase: Consultation
 subtitle: If a consultant and organization realizes they are not a good fit, the consultant exits the process
 ---